Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 On April 16, 2012 that former student, Fahim Qubain, 88, died at his home in Lexington, VA of an infection resulting from a hip fracture.
 A scholar, author and activist, Qubain spent his life advocating for an array of causes and promoting the power of education.
-His enduring legacy is the Hope Fund, a non-profit organization he co-founded in 2000 that provides full four-year college scholarships to young Palestinians living in refugee camps (see November 2011 Washington Report, p.
+His enduring legacy is the Hope Fund, a non-profit organization he co-founded in 2000 that provides full four-year college scholarships to young Palestinians living in refugee camps (see November 2011 Washington Report on Middle East Affairs, p.
 36).

 Qubain was born April 5, 1924 in the Jordanian town of Ajlun to a Palestinian father who had migrated to Jordan (then Trans-Jordan) from Nazareth in the late 1800s.
 At the age of 12, the young Qubain departed for Ramallah, where he attended the Quaker Friends Boys School for six years.
 During that time he himself became a Quaker.

 Upon his graduation in 1942, Qubain, unable to afford a college education, had one-year stints with the Arab Legion as an office clerk, and the Near East School of Theology in Beirut, before moving to the United States on May 23, 1946.